stek765/Stage-Project/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you'd like to contribute to this project, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.
+If you'd like to contribute to this project, please contact me -> emailto: stefanozanolli765@gmail.com